Fogo Island (Newfoundland and Labrador): Tilting Registered Heritage District

 Local oral history indicates that Tilting was originally a French harbour before becoming a venue of Irish settlement.
 This is highly likely, given the traditional commercial and cultural links between southern Irish and northern French fishing ports.
-The first Irish settled in Tilting in the 1750s, and uniquely for Newfoundland, Tilting evolved into an exclusively Irish and Catholic town by the 1780s.
+The first Irish settled in Tilting in the 1750s; it evolved into a predominantly Irish and Catholic community by the 1780s.
+The parish of Tilting was established in 1835.